xyproto/png2svg/README.md

 The rainforest image is from [Wikipedia](https://en.wikipedia.org/wiki/Landscape).

+Note that fewer colors does not always result in a smaller image, because this depends more on the shape of the resulting areas of colors, than having few colors.

 | 64x64 PNG image        | 64x64 SVG image (one rectangle per pixel) | 64x64 SVG image (4096 colors)  | 64x64 SVG image (rectangles >1px are colored pink) | 64x64 SVG image (optimized with [svgo](https://github.com/svg/svgo)) |
 | ---------------------- | ----------------------------------------- | ------------------------------ | -------------------------------------------------- | -------------------------------------------------------------------- |
 | 2.3 KiB                | 167 KiB                                   | 69 KiB                         |                                                    | 22 KiB                                                               |